gillianbc/spring-unittesting-dataservice/README.md

 # Branches
 This is the master branch.
-Have a look at the other branches for more variations: e.g. two-services has two classes that implement DataModelService.
+Have a look at the other branches for more variations:
+* master - 1 impl service of DataModelService, field autowiring
+* two-services - 2 classes that implement DataModelService, field autowiring
+* beanmaker - 1 impl service of DataModelService, field autowiring, @Bean

 # What the App Does